 Baking soda (sodium bicarbonate) is an alkaline leavening agent.
 Picture grade school and experimenting with baking soda mixed with vinegar.
 When mixed you get major fizzy bubbling action overflowing from cups or out of volcanoes.
 When baking soda is paired with an acid (such as cream of tartar) it expands the batter for pancakes, waffles, cakes, soda bread and other baked goods.

-How to make paleo homemade baking powder
+How to make this paleo homemade baking powder recipe

 Three simple ingredients make paleo baking powder and still provides the fluffiness that baked goods need to satisfy your taste buds.
 Do you want your pancakes to rise?
 How about that delicious cake your dying to make?
 This recipe is perfect is you ran out of baking powder and/or if you want it aluminum free and paleo😊.